ric2b/Vivaldi-browser/chromium/content/test/data/accessibility/readme.md

 The exact output can be filtered so it only dumps the specific attributes you care about for a specific test.

-One the output has been generated, it compares the output to an expectation file in the same directory.
+Once the output has been generated, it compares the output to an expectation file in the same directory.
 If an expectation file for that test for that platform is present, it must match exactly or the test fails.
 If no expectation file is present, the test passes.
 Most tests don't have